twinklebob/twinklebob.co.uk/_posts/2020-07-10-in-defence-legacy-code.md

 ---
-title: In Defense of Legacy Code
+title: In Defence of Legacy Code
 description: The scourge of the developer, the Legacy Code.
 Is it all as bad as they say?
 layout: post
 type: post